Abhilash-Ponnachan/rust-study/readme.md

     ```

 - #### Shadowing
     _Rust_ allows us to re-declare a variable within the same scope.
 This is not usually found in other statically typed languages.
-We can declare a variable and bind it to a vlaue -
+We can declare a variable and bind it to a value -
     ```rust
     let x = 23;
     ```